ToniLMM/P3_Empotrados/README.md

 ## Final result

-In the first video I forgot to prepare a product
+In the first video I forgot to prepare a product.
+In both videos you can see how I try to reset the state by holding the button down for 2 to 3 seconds, but it takes me a few attempts.

 https://github.com/user-attachments/assets/5216f6ac-1397-48da-8f25-6720fe715858